Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wvvaIdmUTT0.md

 # [January 12th, 2021 Livestream](../2021-01-12.md)
 ## Q&A: Why no partner with Twitch?
 https://www.youtube.com/watch?v=wvvaIdmUTT0
-This question was possibly duplicated with a more recent answer: July 12th, 2022 Livestream Q&A: Why are you not Twitch Affiliate? [https://www.youtube.com/watch?v=R7pZBW9DpnU](https://www.youtube.com/watch?v=R7pZBW9DpnU)
+This question was possibly duplicated with a more recent answer: [September 13th, 2022 Livestream Q&A: Why can't I subscribe to you with my Prime sub to support you?](./yt-jyJtvoO3Xrk.md) [https://www.youtube.com/watch?v=jyJtvoO3Xrk](https://www.youtube.com/watch?v=jyJtvoO3Xrk)

 ### Topics